 Front Grip Attachment

 This attachment is primarily used on assault rifles, but you can just as easily used it for a sniper rifle or even a pistol.
 This is a great way to steady your hand and pump up your accuracy so that you waste less darts on missing your target.
+Of course, your shooting accuracy can also be greatly improved if you incorporate a type of rifle scope onto your gun.
+For example, hunters who use real guns to shoot their target may decide to check out places like Opticsaddict to find the best rifle scope for their needs.
+And so the same thing should be considered when you want to improve your accuracy with your Nerf, but a decent front grip attachment may also be a worthwhile investment.
 It will take some getting used to since your hand naturally wants to hold the weapon’s stock.
 But once you get used to it, you won’t want to go back.

 This kind of stock is ideal for those situations where you want all the benefits of a rifle with the compact size of a smaller blaster.
 Unlike the shoulder stock, this accessory can be shortened whenever you need it to, so you can adjust your blaster depending on where your enemies are.
 Are they far away?
 Pull that stock out and pop a shot.
 Are they up close and personal?
 Collapse your stock and go into rapid fire mode.

 50 Round Drum Clip

 The advantage of this Nerf accessory is obvious: It allows you to carry an insane amount of darts at a single time, fed into a single blaster.
 This is great if your team has designated you as the warrior who stays put in the base and blasts any enemy who dares enter.
 What this wouldn’t work so well for is if you were running and gunning or trying to snipe an enemy.
 The drum magazine is a little on the heavy side, so having a stationary post to attack from is definitely ideal.

 Under Barrel Rocket Attachment